 And second, when listening to a screen reader, the user must be able to direct the browser to the part of the page that interests them.Though many people who rely on screen readers learn to listen to much faster speech, it’s still a less informationally dense medium than vision.
 For example, the user might want to skip headers and navigation menus, or even skip most of the page until they get to a paragraph of interest.
 But once they’ve reached the part of the page of interest to them, they may want it read to them, and if some sentence or phrase is particularly complex, they may want the screen reader to re-read it.

 You can see an exampleI encourage you to test out your operating system’s built-in screen reader to get a feel for what screen reader navigation is like.
-On macOS, type Cmd-Fn-F5 to turn on Voice Over; on Windows, type Win-Ctrl-Enter or Win-Enter to start Narrator; on ChromeOS type Ctrl-Alt-Z to start ChromeVox.
-All are largely used via keyboard shortcuts that you can look up. of screen reader navigation in this talk, specifically the segment from 2:36–3:54:The whole talk is recommended; it has great examples of using accessibility technology.
+On macOS, type Cmd-Fn-F5 to turn on Voice Over; on Windows, type Win-Ctrl-Enter or Win-Enter to start Narrator; on ChromeOS type Ctrl-Alt-z to start ChromeVox.
+All are largely used via keyboard shortcuts that you can look up. of screen reader navigation in the talk presented in the video shown in Figure 7, specifically the segment from 2:36–3:54.The whole talk is recommended; it has great examples of using accessibility technology.

 To support all this, browsers structure the page as a tree and use that tree to interact with the screen reader.
 The higher levels of the tree represent items like paragraphs, headings, or navigation menus, while lower levels represent text, links, or buttons.Generally speaking, the OS APIs consume this tree like a data model, and the actual tree and data model exposed to the OS APIs is platform-specific.